 Click the Dashboard option from the left-side navigation pane to access the Dashboard page.

-Click the Add Metrics button in the top-right corner of the monitoring dashboard to access the Add Metrics page.
+Click the Add Metrics button in the upper-right corner of the monitoring dashboard to access the Add Metrics page.

-Select the cloud product to view and the region of the instance.
+Select the cloud product instance and the region of the instance.